 The user should receive a horn chirp to indicate the system has been disabled or a chirp followed by a honk to indicate the system has been enabled.

 Message center procedure

-For information on activating/deactivating the autolock feature using the vehicle's message center (if equipped), refer to Message center information in the Driver Controls chapter.
+For information on activating/deactivating the autolock feature using the vehicle's message center, refer to Message center information in the Instrument Cluster chapter.

 Autounlock

 The autounlock feature will unlock all the doors when: